heygent/embanalysis/thesis/src/03-analysis.md

 and the results are used to produce 2D and 3D visualization meant to show the geometric structure that the representation assume in the space.

+Then, an analysis of correlation with mathematical sequences is done: for each dimension, we encode mathematical interesting sequences the embedding features might be detecting for and look for correlations.
+We adopt the following encoding for sequences:

+- direct, meaning we test the correlation directly with the sequence.
+We do this with plain integers in sequence (0, 1, 2, 3) and their logarithm (log(1), log(2), ...)

+- one hot encoded, for the sequences where the growth would be too fast to have meaningful detection through direct encoding.
+We tried this for Fibonacci, triangular, and prime numbers

+- Gaussian-smoothed one-hot encoded, same as last point but allowing a more gradual climb around the positions corresponding to the numbers by applying a Gaussian smoothing filter to the one-hot encoded vector.

+- Fourier encoding, as $\sin\left(2 \pi  \cdot \frac{n_i}T\right)$ and $\cos\left(2 \pi
+  \cdot \frac{n_i}T\right)$ where $n_i$ is the element of the sequence to be encoded and
+  $T \in \{1, 2, 5, 10, 100\}$ is a collection of possible periods of encoding, as suggested in [@kantamneni2025] as a possible way for features to encode numeric characteristics.

 ## OLMo-2-1124-7B

 ### Linear analysis